bbalganjjm/natural_js/docs/implementation/roadmap.md

 # Next action

-Complete the approved [M9 release plan](m9-plan.md), then review exact release artifacts before any npm publication or Git tag.
+The M9 beta artifact is verified but unpublished.
+The user excluded Safari from the initial 2.0 support scope and deferred registry publication and release tags until remaining functionality is complete, personally tested, and publication is requested again.
+Review the [M10 draft](m10-plan.md) and clarify whether the requested remaining functionality includes M10-M12 before implementing them.
 The user approved removing only the unused public `Rule` alias; retained Form rules are unchanged.

 # Decisions